Fundamental Distortion Limits of Analog-to-Digital Compression: The Fundamental Distortion Limit

+The expression above decreases as the intensity of the noise $\sigma^2_\epsilon$ increases.
+Since $f_{R}$ increases with $R$, it follows that $f_{R}$ decreases in $\sigma^2_\epsilon$, as can be seen in Fig.~\ref{fig:critical_f_noise} where $f_{R}$ is plotted versus the SNR $1/\sigma^{2}_\epsilon$ for two fixed values of $R$. \end{example} The dependency between the critical sampling rate $f_R$ and the SNR observed in Example~\ref{ex:triangle_noise} can be generalized to any signal PSD experiencing a uniform increase in the SNR: increase in SNR decreases $\mmse(X|X_\epsilon)$ and leads to the use of more spectral bands in the optimal indirect source coding scheme that attains $D_{X|X_\epsilon}(R)$.
+As a result, more spectral bands of $S_{X|X_\epsilon}(f)$ must be utilized in order for $D^\star(f_s,R)$ to approach $D_{X|X_\epsilon}(R)$. \begin{example}[Gauss-Markov process] In this example we assume $\epsilon(\cdot) \equiv 0$ and consider the Gauss-Markov process $X_\Omega(\cdot)$ whose PSD is

-where $f_0>0$.
-Note that the support of $S_\Omega(f)$ is the entire real line, and therefore the Nyquist rate of $X(\cdot)$ is infinite, that is, it is impossible to recover $X(\cdot)$ from its samples over any uniformly discrete set.
-In particular, the MMSE in recovering $X(\cdot)$ from its uniform samples at frequency $f_s$ equals the area bounded by the tails of its PSD:
+for some $f_0>0$.
+Note that the support of $S_\Omega(f)$ is the entire real line, and therefore the Nyquist rate of $X_\Omega(\cdot)$ is infinite.
+That is, it is impossible to recover $X_\Omega(\cdot)$ from its samples over any uniformly discrete set.
+In particular, the MMSE in recovering $X_\Omega(\cdot)$ from its uniform samples at rate $f_s$ equals the area bounded by the tails of its PSD: